getpelican/pelican/README.rst

 You can define your own theme too, and specify it's emplacement in the same way (be sure to specify the full absolute path to it).

 The `notmyidea` theme can make good use of the following settings.
-I recommand to use them too in your themes.
+I recommend to use them too in your themes.

 =======================   =======================================================